grinat/simple-notifer/README.md

 ### Simple notifier
 Universal adapter for send message to instant messengers.
-Now supported:

-- Telegram

 ### Install to heroku
 For repos, clone and exec: